-CI Student Health and Personal Counseling Services received $93,000 as part of a system wide mental health services grant.
+CI Student Health and Counseling & Psychological Services received $93,000 as part of a system wide mental health services grant.
 Funds were made available through the Student Mental Health Initiative and (SMHI) Mental Health Services Act (MHSA).
 MHSA addresses the mental health needs of students within the CSU.
 The grant will focus on faculty and staff training, peer to peer support and suicide prevention.

 Over the next two years, outreach efforts will be administered to campus faculty, staff and students.
 Additionally programming efforts will focus on first generation students, veterans, students with disabilities, LBGTQ and international students.
 Our new part-time Health Educator, Kathleen Roach MPH, MBA; made possible through grant funds, will coordinate programs and strategies.